Fourth Call for Dioscuri Centres of Scientific Excellence in Poland

 - provide support related to the DC leader’s relocation and stay in Poland.
 This may include childcare and/or help for the partner of the DC leader in finding a suitable position (if applicable);

 - assign a group leader at the HI as institutional guide to support the DC leader in questions concerning local regulations and practices during the first year of the DC;

 - offer a long-term perspective to the leader of the DC beyond the Dioscuri funding period.
 This includes a commitment to create a permanent position at the end of the funding period for which the leader of the DC will be eligible to apply.

-5. The Dioscuri Committee is responsible for the overall evaluation and selection process for the establishment of Dioscuri Centres of Scientific Excellence.
+The Dioscuri Committee is responsible for the overall evaluation and selection process.

-- The review of all eligible applications is based solely on the scientific merit of the applicant and the quality of their research concept.
-All decisions made by the Dioscuri Committee are binding collective decisions.
+- The review of all eligible applications is based solely on the scientific merit of the applicants and the quality of their research concept.

-- In a first stage, the Committee reviews all eligible application and selects up to around 15 applications based on short concepts.
+- In a first stage, the Committee reviews all eligible applications and selects up to around 15 applications based on short concepts.

 - In the second stage, the remaining applications are subject to external peer review based on full concepts.
 The Dioscuri Committee subsequently selects up to around 6 applicants for final interviews.